Podcast: Download (198.0MB)

 I’m not kidding – literally multiple thousands which is invaluable for verifying authenticity and accuracy!

-In the case of the New Testament Scriptures, we have many copies which were created in the first and second century – though a large portion were created much later as well.
+In the case of the New Testament Scriptures, we have many copies which were created in the first and second century alone – not to mention a even larger body of copies which were created much later as well.
 These early copies have been the brunt of MUCH scrutiny and attempts at discreditation of their dates by “fringe” scholars who virtually possess no credibility whatsoever.

-Early attestation is VERY important which is WHY the attacks from those who would discredit the scriptures against these long accepted and well established early dates.
-This is called the test of apostolicity – which asserts that in order for a work to be included in the cannon of the New Testament scriptures, it had to be written by an Apostle or a close associate of an apostle in the first century!
+Early attestation is VERY important, which is WHY the attacks from those who would discredit the scriptures often seek to call into question these long accepted and well established early dates.
+Early attestation is called the test of apostolicity – which asserts that in order for a work to be included in the cannon of the New Testament scriptures, it had to be written by an Apostle or a close associate of an apostle in the first century!

 Sure, the media LOVES to stir the pot and place a spotlight on these fringe scholars and their attempts to discredit the early dating of the copies (and their originals), but that is because sensationalism sells!
 This is also why YouTube is at no loss for LOADS of this slipshod, couch-potato scholar-ism.
 People are WAY too easily convinced by sensationalized journalism.
 None of this, however, is due to investigative integrity or responsible reporting.